Probability functions in the context of signed involutive meadows: A standard example of equational probabilistic reasoning

 \subsection{The example}

-Here is a first example of reasoning with probabilities.\footnote{ This example has been derived from Example 1.2 as presented in the freely accessible 2013-version of \cite{Barber2012}.} We assume the following hypothetical but conceivable data: \begin{enumerate} \item A rare disease RD occurs with probability $1/100,000$ in the population of a country CO. \item A potentially problematic nutritional habit NH is very widespread, in fact 4 out of 10 people in CO show NH. \item It has been found that 8 out of 10 persons in CO who are suffering from RD show NH as well. \end{enumerate} The question is to find the probability that someone showing NH suffers from RD.
-In order to answer that question the formalization of the three facts is as follows: we assume that \texttt{RD} and \texttt{NH} are names for events, and we assume that the pmf $P$ comprises the available probabilistic data: $P(\texttt{RD}) = 1/100,000$, $P(\texttt{NH}) = 4/10$, and $P(\texttt{NH}\midd \texttt{RD}) = 8/10$.
+We assume the following hypothetical but conceivable data: \begin{enumerate} \item A rare disease RD occurs with probability $1/100,000$ in the population of a country CO. \item A potentially problematic nutritional habit NH is very widespread, in fact 4 out of 10 people in CO show NH. \item It has been found that 8 out of 10 persons in CO who are suffering from RD show NH as well. \end{enumerate} The question is to find the probability that someone showing NH suffers from RD.
+In order to answer that question the formalization of the three facts is as follows: we assume that \textsl{\textsc{rd}} and \textsl{\textsc{nh}} are names for events, and we assume that the PF $P$ comprises the available probabilistic data: $P(\textsl{\textsc{rd}}) = 1/100,000$, $P(\textsl{\textsc{nh}}) = 4/10$, and $P^0(\textsl{\textsc{nh}}\midd \textsl{\textsc{rd}}) = 8/10$.

+Strictly speaking \textsl{\textsc{rd}} and \textsl{\textsc{nh}} are used as event variables and the assumptions are viewed as conditions.
+Computing a probability is used as a shorthand for proving that it equals some real value.